MrSimonC/Slack-Warning-System/README.md

 ## Setup

-* Create an incomming webhook in your team slack for a channel of your choice
+1. Create an incomming webhook in your team slack for a channel of your choice
-* Update `SlackWebHooks.ps1` with this webhook url
+2. Update `SlackWebHooks.ps1` with this webhook url
-* Install both .ps1 scripts on a server you want to monitor, in its own folder (e.g. `C:\Program Files\Slack Warning System`)
+3. Install both .ps1 scripts on a server you want to monitor, in its own folder (e.g. `C:\Program Files\Slack Warning System`)
+4. Ensure powershell script running is enabled:
+    * Open a powershell prompt with Administrator privileges: `Set-ExecutionPolicy RemoteSigned`
-* Create a Windows Task Schedule to run every 10 minutes
+5. Create a Windows Task Schedule to run every 10 minutes:
-  * Point the task to start in the folder containing the script (obmit the quotes in windows scheduler in the "Actions", "Start in (optional)" field)
+    * General:
+      * Run with the highest privileges
+    * Action: (_using example paths_)
+      * Program/Script: `Powershell.exe`
+      * Arguments: `-File "C:\Program Files\Slack Warning System\alert slack on low disk space.ps1"`
+    * Start in:
+      * `C:\Program Files\Slack Warning System`
+      * **_Important: no quotes around the above path_**